 With a need for fresh produce, high-quality protein and healthy sources of fat, a well-balanced diet can seem difficult to afford, especially when you find yourself in the meat aisle.
 But when it comes to proteins, you don’t have to stretch your budget to eat healthy and lose weight.
 In fact, some of the most nutritious sources of protein are highly affordable and available in bulk.
 Here, 11 wallet-friendly picks to stock up on to fuel weight loss:

-“A 1-ounce handful of almonds offers up to 6 grams of fiber, 9 grams of healthy monounsaturated fats and 3.5 grams of fiber, all of which can help make you feel full and satisfied when you’re trying to lose weight,” says Becky Kerkenbush, RD, a representative for the Wisconsin Academy of Nutrition and Dietetics.
+“A 1-ounce handful of almonds offers up to 6 grams of protein, 9 grams of healthy monounsaturated fats and 3.5 grams of fiber, all of which can help make you feel full and satisfied when you’re trying to lose weight,” says Becky Kerkenbush, RD, a representative for the Wisconsin Academy of Nutrition and Dietetics.
 Almonds are also rich in vitamin E, a powerful antioxidant that fights damage from harmful free radicals.

 To reap the benefits of almonds, opt for unsalted versions to keep your sodium intake down.
 Have a handful for a quick and easy snack, sprinkle slivered almonds on salads, yogurt, oatmeal and baked chicken or fish and add ground almonds to breads and muffins, suggests Kerkenbush.